influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

    shared-secret = "my super secret pass phrase"
    ```

-   Alternatively, to avoid keeping your secret phrase as plain text in your InfluxDB configuration file, set the value with the `INFLUXDB_HTTP_SHARED_SECRET` environment variable.
+   Alternatively, to avoid keeping your secret phrase as plain text in your InfluxDB configuration file,
+   set the value with the `INFLUXDB_HTTP_SHARED_SECRET` environment variable.

-2. **Generate your JWT token**
+2. **Generate your JWT token**.

-   Use an authentication service to generate a secure token using your InfluxDB username, an expiration time, and your shared secret.
+   Use an authentication service to generate a secure token
+   using your InfluxDB username, an expiration time, and your shared secret.
    There are online tools, such as [https://jwt.io/](https://jwt.io/), that will do this for you.

    The payload (or claims) of the token must be in the following format: